 - Immigration Legal Line: (808) 777-7071

-COVID-19 legal resources available in Chuukese, Filipino, Kosraean, and Marshallese.
+COVID-19 legal resources available in Chuukese, Ilocano, Tagalog, Kosraean, and Marshallese.

-Federal agency within the U.S. Dept. of Homeland Security that is responsible for responding to natural and manmade disasters including terroristic events and public health crises.
+Federal agency within the U.S. Department of Homeland Security that is responsible for responding to natural and manmade disasters including terroristic events and public health crises.

 FEMA is also providing financial assistance for COVID-19 funeral related expenses incurred after January 20th, 2020.
 To learn more about this program and how to apply, view:

-- FEMA COVID-19 Funeral Assistance Program with FAQS and can be translated into various languages such as Spanish, Arabic, Korean, Chinese, Filipino, Bengali, Haitian Creole, Portuguese, Russian, Vietnamese, and Hindi.
+- FEMA COVID-19 Funeral Assistance Program with FAQs and can be translated into various languages such as Spanish, Arabic, Korean, Chinese, Tagalog, Bengali, Haitian Creole, Portuguese, Russian, Vietnamese, and Hindi.

 - Questions can be forwarded to email@example.com.